 It’s impossible to say what exactly your doctor is going to do.
 Different states require workers comp doctors to assess different things.
 The best way to know some common questions you’ll be asked is to consult with your worker’s comp lawyer.

 In general, you should prepare yourself to talk about the following topics with your doctor:

 - Any symptoms from before, during, and after the accident

 - Any diagnosis given to you by your GP

 - How the injury affects your day-to-day life

 - If you’ll require or have had various treatments, therapies, and medications

-Try to write concise answers for these general questions.
+Try to write concise answers to these general questions.
 If you’re unsure about whether or not one of your answers can get you in trouble, call a workers comp lawyer for a consultation.

 Also Read: 8 Things To Do After You’re Injured At Work

 7 Things Not To Say To A Workers Comp Doctor